danielsaidi/SwiftUIKit/Sources/SwiftUIKit/SwiftUIKit.docc/SwiftUIKit.md

 ![SwiftUIKit logo](Logo.png)

-This documentation is currently iOS-specific.
-To generate documentation for other platforms, open the package in Xcode, select a simulator and run `Product/Build Documentation`.

 The library is divided into the namespaces found in the Topics section below.
 For more information, source code, issues, to sponsor the project etc., visit the [project repository][Repository].